ScilifelabDataCentre/OrderPortal/orderportal/documentation.md

 A field may be conditional, meaning that it is displayed only of some other field has been assigned a specific value.
-This is useful for orders where the relevant fields depend on some high-level choice, such a type of technology to use for a project.
+This is useful for orders where the relevant fields depend on some high-level choice, such a type of technology to use for a order.

 ## Field types